BigFlexLiu/TOS/MoodScape/MoodScapeTOS.md

 MoodScape provides a service that fetches images from Pexels (https://www.pexels.com/) based on user-provided descriptions.
 The plugin does not modify or process images beyond fetching them based on the given description.

 3. User Data
-MoodScape does not collect, store, or save any user data, including search queries or descriptions provided.
+MoodScape does not collect, or store any user data, including search queries or descriptions provided.

 4. Image Sources
 All images provided by MoodScape are sourced from Pexels (https://www.pexels.com/).
 Users must adhere to the licensing terms provided by Pexels, which can be reviewed at https://www.pexels.com/license/.